nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/netc/txrx_transfer/cm7_core1/example_board_readme.md

     - No flow control
 3. Program flash.bin to boot source and start the board.

+Note: To use 2.5G SGMII of switch port0 and port1 and on-board PHY instead of 100M MII,
+      add below definition in app.h.

+      #define EXAMPLE_USE_PHY_GPY215 1U

 Running the demo
 ===============
 When the demo runs successfully, the log would be seen on the terminal like: